tangqi/tangqi.github.io/src/team.md

     * BA in Physics from Wesleyan.
 He is a summer intern at LANL.
     * Awards: GT Spark Award
 * [<ins>Alexander Most</ins>](https://scholar.google.com/citations?user=vjtrcL8AAAAJ&hl=en), ML, 2026–present
     * BS from Santa Clara and MS in Data Science from Montana State.
-He is a Post-Master at LANL.
+He is a full-time GRA at LANL.
 * <ins>Ian Russel</ins>, CSE, 2026–present
     * BS in CMDA from Virginia Tech.
 He is a Post-Bacc at LANL.
     * Awards: GT President's Fellowship